 - Add salt as you would to any burger that you’re cooking.

 - After cooking for approximately forty-five seconds to a minute, flip the Frita onto the onion side to finish.

-- Place the bottom bun on the Frita while it’s finishing and let it warm a little bit.
-You can also toast the buns lightly beforehand if you have the time or as a matter of preference.
+- Place the bottom bun on the Frita while it’s finishing, and let it warm a little bit.
+If you have the time or preference, you can also toast the buns lightly beforehand.

 - Slide the spatula under the deliciousness and flip it.
-The bottom bun will be resting on your hand with the Frita and onions on top.
+The bottom bun will rest on your hand with the Frita and onions.

 - At this point, you can choose to add some raw diced onions and maybe a little dash of ketchup to bring out the flavor of the patty and the julienne potatoes.

 - All that’s left is to add the top bun, and you’re good to go!